doitian/mirror-iany.me/content/post/flatbuffers-compatible-table/index.md

 description: How various flatbuffers types are compatible when one is used as child in another
 katex: false
 share: true
+summary: How various flatbuffers types are compatible when one is used as child in another
 tags:
 - serialization
 title: Flatbuffers Compatible Table